New Seahawks DC Clint Hurtt hasn’t forgotten ‘the village’ in New York that helped raise him

 Bazer had some history with Hurtt in middle school, and she moved up to teach at Gates Chili about the same time Hurtt began high school.

-“He was bigger than everybody else and that made him a target for bullies and challenges, that sort of thing,” Bazer said.
-“You could see, he wasn’t up for that.
+“He was bigger than everybody else, and that made him a target for bullies and challenges, that sort of thing,” Bazer said.
+“You could see he wasn’t up for that.
 He never tried to bully anybody or be the toughest guy at school, but then people expect that of the big guy.”

 Bazer, in truth, has never been much of a football fan.
-She’s only kept up with the NFL over the years because of Hurtt.
+She’s kept up with the NFL over the years only because of Hurtt.
 Her initial connection with him had nothing to do with sports, she said.
 Their conversations back then usually centered on anything but football.

-Cappotelli blended both academics and football with Hurtt.
+Cappotelli blended academics and football with Hurtt.
 Her husband was a football coach at another school, and her oldest son was just one year younger than Hurtt, so there were a lot of common interests.

 “They were the second mothers to him, always keeping him in line,” Briggs said.
 “Like the saying goes, it takes a whole village to raise someone, that was definitely true in this case.”